ResumeHelp Offers Critical Resume Help For Job Seekers

 With one chance for your resume to make a good first impression on a prospective employer, you want to be sure that your resume is easy to read and professional looking.
 Avoid flashy colors and unprofessional fonts.
 Choose a 10 or 12 point font like Calibri, Cambria, Times New Roman or Arial with 1.15 line spacing.
 Set the margins evenly, approximately one inch on all sides.
 Resume heading sections should be bolded.
 Unless you’re applying for a job where a resume photo is required, do not include a photo on your resume.
 Some hiring managers will consider a photo unprofessional.

 Whether you’re just starting out in your career or it’s time to search for your next job, you want to create a resume that stands out among the competition.
-One of the most important ways to get resume help these days is from a career resource tool called a “resume builder.”
+One of the most efficient ways to get resume help is from a career resource tool called a “resume builder.”
 It takes writing a resume from scratch to a whole new level.

 What is a resume builder?